 Get a battery quote →How does battery connection work?

-Enroll in a Meter Battery plan
+Sign up for a Meter Battery plan

 Share your battery login

-Start earning daily credits
+Start earning credits

 Can I opt out anytime?

-- Permanent disconnect:
+- Full disconnect:

 How is the battery credit calculated?

-You earn $3/kWh each month, calculated daily.
-This is not performance-based—you earn the credit whether or not there are grid events that day.
+You earn $3/kWh each month for billing periods where you're fully enrolled.
+This is not performance-based: you earn the credit whether or not your battery is called on during that period.

 Example: